 Pursuant to the provisions of the Inheritance Law — The estate assets can be divided amongst the heirs according to an agreement amongst them.

 Section 109 (b) of the inheritance law prescribes:

-To the extent that the heirs to the shares acted as the company’s shareholders for a continuous period, were active in the company and managed it and avoided its dissolution, under these circumstances they will be perceived as an initial division and a later dissolution shall not be deemed an initial division.
+The heirs acted as the company’s shareholders for a continuous period.
+They were active in the company, managed it, and avoided its dissolution.
+Under these given circumstances, they will be perceived as an initial division and a later dissolution shall not be deemed an initial division.

 On the eve of their deaths, the parents did not hold any other apartment whether directly or indirectly.

 The heir petitioned to dissolve the association and receive the apartment and sell it as an apartment received as an inheritance with an exemption pursuant to Section 49 b(5) (i.e. to exploit the legator’s exemption).